saltyorg/docs/docs/advanced/nvidia.md

 # Enabling Nvidia Support in Saltbox

 Saltbox provides support for Nvidia GPUs, allowing you to leverage hardware acceleration for various tasks.
-This guide will walk you through the process of enabling Nvidia support by modifying specific variables in your inventory.
+This guide will walk you through the process of enabling Nvidia support by modifying specific variables in your [inventory](../saltbox/inventory/index.md).

 ## Configuration Variables

-To enable Nvidia support, you need to modify the following variables in your inventory file:
+To enable Nvidia support, you need to modify at least one of the following variables in your [inventory](../saltbox/inventory/index.md) file:

 ```yaml
 # Set to true to enable Nvidia